Dace617/Everfall/README.md

 ---

 ### SweetFX and ENB
 By default, Everfall contains a SweetFX preset [you can find it here](https://www.nexusmods.com/dragonsdogma/mods/49), and two versions of the [Reforged 2](https://www.nexusmods.com/dragonsdogma/mods/437) ENB preset.
 Please only enable **ONE** of these at a time.
+Please also note AMD hardware users may have issues with using the ENB.

 To enable ENB:
 * Scroll down in Mod Organizer until you see the section titled `ENB (DISABLE SWEETFX IF YOU USE THIS)`